txt/ase23/docs/project.md

 - can you recognize who might be harmed by this design?
   - are you talking to those people?
 - are you changing your designs to empower more people?

-# My theory of everything
+# Abduction

-Abduction: inference to the best gues
+Abduction: inference to the best guess

 Given rules of the form _cause_ &rarr; _effect_ then